 7. Place the cookies on a parchment baking sheet.
 Freeze them again for 15-25 minutes.

-7. Preheat oven to 160 C. Bake the cookies for 10-20 minutes (depending on their size).
+7. Preheat oven to 160 °C. Bake the cookies for 10-20 minutes (depending on their size).
 They should be golden.
 Cool them on a rack.

-8. Melt the chocolate bain-marie.
+8. Melt the chocolate au bain-marie (with double boilers).

 9. Dip half of the cookie in the chocolate.
 If you wish, you can decorate them with tinted sugar or sprinkles.